-By 1945 Harris was out of prison and owned a gambling joint of his own on the Highway: Nelson’s Place.
+By 1945 Harris was out of prison and owned a gambling joint of his own at 2238 Jacksboro Highway: Nelson’s Place.

-By 1950 Harris was forty-one years old.
-His wife, Juanita, was twenty-five years old.
-On the morning of November 22 the couple got into their car outside their apartment on Wingate Street near University Drive on the near West Side.
+Soon after he made that phone call, at 9:15 Nelson and Juanita Harris got into their car outside their duplex on Wingate Street near University Drive on the near West Side.
 Juanita Harris was due to give birth the next week.

-Then Nelson Harris leaned forward to start the car’s engine.
+Nelson Harris leaned forward to start the car’s engine.
 He turned the ignition key.
-A bottle of nitroglycerin wired to the starter blew the car apart, killing Harris, Juanita, and their unborn child.
+A bottle of nitroglycerin wired to the starter blew the car apart.
+Harris, Juanita, and their unborn child were killed.

-The Harris slayings were the lead story on page 1 of the November 22 Star-Telegram.
+The Harris “gangland assassination” was the lead story on page 1 of the November 22 evening Star-Telegram.

 Law enforcement and the public had spent the previous decade looking the other way as the hoodlums who controlled the vice on Jacksboro Highway had killed one another off.
-But that had been in-fighting.
+After all, that had been in-fighting.
 Thug-on-thug.
-Now, with the Harris murders, someone had killed a woman and an unborn child.
+Every time a gangster killed another gangster, it was one less gangster for law enforcement to pursue.
+But now, with the Harris murders, someone had killed a woman and an unborn child.
 The public began to demand action.

 The cops had to stop looking the other way.

 Additionally, in 1936 Fort Worth celebrated Texas’s first one hundred years with its Frontier Centennial.
 To make that months-long celebration an economic success, the city winked at illegal gambling and open bars.
-Cops began looking the other way.
+Cops looked the other way.

-In 1942, with America at war, Fort Worth became the home of Air Force Plant 4.
+In 1942 the highway’s location again contributed to its evolution.
+With America at war, Fort Worth became the home of Air Force Plant 4.
 Thousands of men and women worked at the plant building B-24 bombers.
 At adjacent Fort Worth Army Air Field (later named “Carswell Air Force Base”), more men trained in those B-24s.
 All those workers with a paycheck to spend and a need to relax worked just three miles from the clubs of the “Jax Beer Highway.”

-The neighborhoods where the laborers of the stockyards and packing plants lived were even closer—less than a mile away.
-Even the high-rolling members of River Crest Country Club lived only three miles away.
+Too, the neighborhoods where the laborers of the stockyards and packing plants lived were even closer—less than a mile away.
+Even River Crest Country Club, with its high-rolling members, was only three miles away.